awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

 Limitation error
 Delete resources that you don't need or request a [limit increase](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html), and then continue rolling back the update\.
 For example, if your account limit for the number of EC2 instances is 20 and the update rollback exceeds that limit, it will fail\.
 +
-Resource did not stabilize
+Resource didn't stabilize
-A resource did not respond because the operation might have exceeded the AWS CloudFormation timeout period or an AWS service might have been interrupted\.
+A resource didn't respond because the operation might have exceeded the AWS CloudFormation timeout period or an AWS service might have been interrupted\.
 No change is required\.
 After the resource operation is complete or the AWS service is back in operation, continue rolling back the update\.

 To continue rolling back an update, you can use the AWS CloudFormation console or AWS command line interface \(CLI\)\.
 For more information, see [Continue rolling back an update](using-cfn-updating-stacks-continueupdaterollback.md)\.